MarkPearlCoZa/Blog_General/_posts/2017-07-07-Immigration-Questions-New-Zealand.md

 Most difficult adjustments were not having extended family around.
 We had to be really intentional about "putting ourselves out there" and meeting new people, taking every opportunity to interact.
 We still miss having close friends but are working at it.
 Housing was the other big adjustment, the houses are different here and it took time adjusting to that.

 # Kids

+## Primary School (age 5 upwards)

+Kids can start school as soon as they turn 5 which is different from South Africa.
+If they turn 5 mid year, they start mid year in a bridging class
+A lot of schools are zoned, which means if you live in the zone you can attend the school, if not you have to apply.
+Schools are rated by deciles currently, although there is talk about adjusting this.
+We've found very little difference between a decile 4 and a decile 6 school and were happy with our son at both.
+We noticed at the decile 4 school the kids got a lot more sponsored "stuff".
+School uniforms are expensive, $100 NZD per uniform.
+Not all schools have uniforms so it depends on where you settle.

+## Intermediate

+Don't know much about this...

 ## High School